Largest squares in Spain

 If we talk about dimensions, it would not be for this one in Medina del Campo to occupy this place among the largest squares in Spain.
 But we want to include it because it is the largest among the largest in our country, with an area of 14 square meters and surpassing, for example, those of Salamanca or Madrid.

 She is known for Hispanic Plaza Mayor.
 And nothing has to envy the previous ones in terms of monumental value.
-Because it is framed by constructions like the Town hall and Arcos and Peso Houses, all of them from the XNUMXth century.
+Because it is framed by constructions like the Town Hall and Arcos and Peso Houses, all of them from the XNUMXth century.
 But also the Royal Palace, convents of San José and Santa María Magdalena or the Collegiate Church of San Antolin.

 As a curiosity, we will tell you that its different sidewalks bear names such as the Foal, the Spices, the Jewelry or the Armory according to the guilds that settled in them to sell their items.
 And it is that its origin dates from the thirteenth century, although the current form is later.
 In any case, the Plaza Mayor of Medina del Campo is one of the oldest in our country.